 • covering up with long pants and long sleeves at dawn / dusk.

 • burning a mosquito coil to rid your room of mosquitoes before sleeping.

 • using insect repellent at dawn / dusk

 • sleep with a strong fan on you

 • sleep in an AC room and keep the doors and windows shut during the day

 Transmitted by a virus carried by mosquitoes.
 This mosquito tends to attack during the day and is slightly larger than the malaria carrying variety.
 In Bali this mosquito likes to hide inside the petals of a certain yellow flower.
-Symptoms include headaches, fever, joint and muscle pain.
+Symptoms include headaches, fever, articulation and muscle pain.
 The classic dengue fever lasts about six to seven days, with a smaller peak of fever at the trailing end of the fever (the so-called “biphasic pattern”).The only cure is rest and hydration.
 There are no drugs that will cure dengue but it is manageable.

 The climate in Bali is one that is a natural breeding ground for germs.
 Add to that some of the local methods of washing and cooking and its no wonder people gets sick occasionally.
 The local method of washing one’s rear after going to the bathroom involves scooping water out of a mandi (brick reservoir of still water) and splashing over oneself with a plastic scoop.
 A trip to an airport bathroom, will reveal a floor covered in water, which has rebounded of someone else.
 Same thing for the toilet seat and people’s private bathrooms.
 A small house used by many people, will have micro-particles floating around on the bathroom floor.

 Showering is a variation of the same, with scoops of water being tipped over the participant, ending up all over the bathroom.
 Fortunately for most visitors a shared bathroom will never be necessary during a trip to Bali and most restaurants have western standards.